nemesisAb19/Flappy-Bird/README.md

 │── README.md   # Project documentation

-│── gameplay.mp4   # Video demo of the game
+│── Flappy Bird.mp4   # Video demo of the game

 ## ⚡ How to Run the Game
 1. **Clone the repository:**